 So changes in more than one of these parameters can compensate for each other; for example low density can compensate for low conductivity.
 I hinted at this when writing about heat conduction in our gigantic ice cube: Ice has a higher conductivity and a lower specific heat than water, thus a much higher diffusivity.

 I am considering a vast area of ground irradiated by the sun, so heat conduction will be one-dimensional and temperature changes only along the axis perpendicular to the surface.
 At the surface the temperature varies periodically throughout the year. t=0 is to be associated with beginning of August – our experimentally determined maximum – and the minimum is observed at the beginning of February.

 This assumption is just the boundary condition needed to solve this partial differential equation.
 The real ‘wavy’ variation of temperature is closed to a sine wave, which makes the calculation also very easy.
-As a physicist I have trained to used a complex exponential function rather than sine or cosine, keeping in mind that only real part describes the real world.
+As a physicist I have been trained to used a complex exponential function rather than sine or cosine, keeping in mind that only the real part describes the real world.
 This a legitimate choice, thanks to the linearity of the differential equation:

 with ω being the angular frequency corresponding to one year (2π/ω = 1 year).

 It oscillates about 0, with an amplitude of T0.
 But after all, the definition of 0°C is arbitrary and – again thanks to linearity – we can use this solution and just add a constant function to shift it to the desired value.
 A constant does neither change with space or time and thus solves the equation trivially.